Arcadio Larraona Saralegui: Biography

 Cardinal Larraona Saralegui was appointed Titular Archbishop of Diocaesarea in Isauria on 5 April 1962, and received his episcopal consecration on the following 19 April from Pope John, with Cardinals Giuseppe Pizzardo and Benedetto Aloisi Masella serving as co-consecrators, in the Lateran Basilica.
 He resigned as titular archbishop, on 20 April of that same year.
 Attending all four sessions of the Second Vatican Council, he served as a cardinal elector in the 1963 papal conclave that selected Pope Paul VI.
+During the conclave, he voiced Franco's opposition to the future Paul VI.
+His message was carefully drafted to fall outside the prohibition of the Jus exclusivae by Pius X, but the cardinals nevertheless thought it outrageous.
 Larraona Saralegui, who had acquired the reputation of being sternly conservative, was cardinal protodeacon, or the most senior cardinal-deacon, from 26 June 1967 to 28 April 1969.
 He resigned as prefect of rites on 9 January 1968, and later exercised his right as a cardinal-deacon of ten years' standing to become a cardinal-priest (receiving the title of S. Cuore di Maria in the consistory of 28 April 1969).

 Cardinal Larraona Saralegui died on 7 May 1973 at 10:10 am after a six-day broncho pulmonary infection in the Roman headquarters of the Claretians, at age 85.
 He is buried in the chapel of S. Giuseppe in the basilica of Sacro Cuore di Maria, according to his will.